turingschool-examples/cwee/readme.md

 }
 ```

-Refresh your page and we'll see that this got our content into columns, but it would be nice if all the columns were level.
+Now we have our content in columns, but it would be nice if all the columns were level.
 Turns out there is a simple way to do just that, with the [`vertical-align` property](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align).
 While we're at it, let's go ahead and center the content and give our columns some right and left margin, too.

 ```css
 .three-col {